-Once the elections are complete, in order to assume the position of director on a regional board under section 210 of the Local Government Act, all elected or appointed officials must swear an oath or a solemn affirmation within 45 days of the declaration of the results of the election.
+Once the elections are complete, in order to assume the position of director on a regional board under section 202 of the Local Government Act, all elected or appointed officials (other than an electoral area director who is elected by acclamation) must make an oath or a solemn affirmation within 45 days of the declaration of the results of the election.
+As an exception, an electoral area director who holds office by acclamation must swear the oath within 50 days rather than 45 (section 202(1)(a)).

 The oath or affirmation may be made before a Judge of the Court of Appeal, Supreme Court or Provincial Court, a Justice of the Peace, Commissioner for taking affidavits, Corporate Officer, or Chief Election Officer.
 A municipal council may prescribe its own oath or solemn declaration of office under section 120(2) of the Community Charter.
-The regional board may, by bylaw under section 210(5) of the Local Government Act, have established its own wording for the oath, otherwise the Local Government Elections Regulation, BC Reg.
+The regional board may, by bylaw under section 202(5) of the Local Government Act, have established its own wording for the oath, otherwise the Local Government Elections Regulation, BC Reg.
 380/93, prescribes the wording of the oath.